 Do Follow Up

-Some of the most fruitful times to uncover cross-selling opportunities arise after the customer has just purchased a policy.
+Some of the most fruitful times to uncover cross-selling insurance opportunities arise after the customer has just purchased an insurance policy.
 Make it part of your follow-up routine with new customers to reach out, thank them for their business, and reiterate your additional offerings, as well as solicit additional information that can help you pair them with potential future coverage options.

 Asking the right questions during the course of a follow-up email, phone call, or visit can help you discover that a client has a homeowner’s policy but no flood coverage or aging fur babies who could benefit from a pet insurance policy.
 You may also find your customer has just purchased a beachside vacation condo and a new Harley Davidson they plan to drive to it.

-Not only does organically gathering leads through a simple follow-up communication potentially help you increase conversion rates, it also opens the door to a more personalized experience for your customers.
-And that’s a win-win in any agent’s book.
+Not only does organically gathering P&C insurance leads through a simple follow-up communication potentially help you increase conversion rates, it also opens the door to a more personalized experience for your customers.
+And that’s a win-win in any insurance agent’s book.

 If you want to be sure it shows up in your inbox, subscribe to our blog now.